noklesta/SublimeRailsNav/README.md

 ## Key bindings

-You can setup key bindings like this:
+The plugin does not install any key bindings automatically.
+You can set up your own key bindings like this:

     { "keys": ["super+ctrl+m"], "command": "list_rails_models" },
     { "keys": ["super+ctrl+c"], "command": "list_rails_controllers" },